Installing and Using Child Safety Seats and Booster Seats

 have head restraints.
 The vehicle's lap and shoulder belts are used to secure the

 Backless booster.
-This is a booster seat that raises up the child up so that the vehicle's lap and shoulder
+This is a booster seat that raises the child up so that the vehicle's lap and shoulder

 belts correctly restrain the child.